What's at Stake

-The TransAlta coal plant also emits huge quantities of nitrogen oxides (NOx) -- a pollutant that is causing haze pollution to dirty the air of what should be our most pristine areas: national parks and wilderness areas.
+The TransAlta coal plant also emits huge quantities of nitrogen oxides, which are causing haze pollution to dirty the air of what should be our most pristine areas: national parks and wilderness areas.
 The TransAlta plant degrades the air quality in Mt.
 Rainier, Olympic and North Cascades National Parks along with Goat Rocks and Mt.
 Adams wilderness areas, among others.
 The National Park Service estimates that the TransAlta plant cumulatively pollutes the air in more parks and wilderness areas than any other polluter in the entire United States.
-Yet, TransAlta continues to fight putting adequate controls on its NOx pollution saying it just doesn't want to spend the money.
+TransAlta fought to avoid adequate controls on its nitrogen oxides pollution, arguing that it didn’t want to spend the money.

 Earthjustice filed several suits and air and water permit objections on behalf of a coalition of groups to clean up TransAlta once and for all.
 As a result of public pressure and the Earthjustice work, Washington’s Governor signed legislation in 2011 that will lead to phase out of the plant between 2020 and 2025.